Cowin2020/LoRa2/README.txt

 Need to be same for both gateway and terminal sides.

-Type: anything with 16 bytes size
+Type: string or byte array with 16-byte size

 DATA_FILE_PATH
 -------------